webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

     - **Backup and recovery procedures**: Describes how to restore data and systems from backups.
     - **Business impact analysis (BIA)**: Identifies critical systems and processes, and assesses the potential impact of disruptions on them.
     - **Communication plan**: Outlines how to communicate with employees, customers, and other stakeholders during a disruption.
+- **Business Impact Analysis (BIA)**
+  - Evaluates the potential effects of a disruption to critical business functions and processes.
+It helps organizations understand the financial and operational consequences of an incident.
+  - **detailed analysis and assessment** of the priorities given to each **asset** and process within the organization.
+  - interview managers, users, customers.
+Inventory assets. review financial, insurance, data, and regulatory mandates.
+  - Determine the value of the assets that are protected to know how much time, money, and effort to expend to protect them.
+  - identify critical paths and single point failures.
+  - **New dependencies** is a potential emergent business impact analysis (BIA) concern.
 - **ERM (Enterprise Risk Management)**
   - analysis of risk.
 Identify risk and severity, adopt risk management strategy.
   - **Threat**: possible bad events.